facundobatista/pyempaq/README.md

 A simple but powerful Python packer to run any project with any virtualenv dependencies anywhwere.

-With PyEmpaq you can convert any Python project (see limitations below) in a single `.pyz` file with everything packed inside.
+With PyEmpaq you can convert any Python project (see limitations below) into a single `.pyz` file with everything packed inside.

 That single file is everything that needs to be distributed.
-When the final user executes it, the original project will be expanded, its dependencies installed in a virtualenv, and then it will be executed.
+When the final user executes it, the original project will be expanded, its dependencies installed in a virtualenv, and then executed.
 Note that no special permissions or privileges are required, as everything happens in the user environment.

 Both the packaging and the execution are fully multiplatorm.
 This means that you can pack a project in Linux, Windows, Mac or whatever, and it will run ok in Linux, Windows, Mac or whatever.